SerahNderitu/Getting-Started-with-Django/README.md

 It allows developers to build a distinct environment with its own set of installed packages and Python interpreters, ensuring that the project's dependencies are consistent and do not conflict with other projects.

 Now you can navigate to a location where you want to create your Django project and create a virtual environment.
 Your virtual environment should have a name of your choice.
-In this case, we’re going to call it mysite.
+In this case, we’re going to call it **mysite**.

 #### On Unix/MacOS: